sebuelias/CS50_Notes/Week 3 - Algorithms/Pset3/find/codeSummary.md

 ### Steps

+*A counter, starting at a value other than 0, runs during the sort.
+It sets itself to 0 at the beginning of each loop iteration.
+If an index moves forward one position, the counter increments by 1.*
+*This counter lets us know when the bubble sort algorithm should stop running.
+The algorithm ends when the counter value is 0 at the end of the loop.
+That means no index changed position, which means the array is sorted*

 1. Move through array, index-pair by index-pair.
 2. If the left index is of a greater value than the right index, move the left index one position forward.
 3. But if the left index is of a lesser value, it stays in place.